expo/expo/packages/expo-google-sign-in/README.md

 # expo-google-sign-in

+> This library is a part of Expo v32+ but cannot be used in the Expo Client

 `expo-google-sign-in` enables native Google authentication features in your app!
 This module can only be used in ExpoKit, or a Standalone Expo app.